 OUR VISION AND OUR PURPOSE

-We support a continuous and transformative learning by offering methods, tools and guidance.
-The dynamic between reflection and dialog is vital for us.
+We support a continuous and transformative and immersive, transformative learning experience by offering methods, tools, and guidance.
+And the dynamic between reflection and dialog is vital for us.

 Reflection – to stop for a moment, individually or in a group, to be able to deepen the understanding of previous experiences at the same time as each individual and group comes in contact with it´s higher potential.

 Dialog – the art of holding a conversation and thinking together to facilitate for the organization to reach it´s vision and goals, at the same time as being a co-creator of a desirable and sustainable future.

 We are inspired by nature´s processes of continues development and renewal and use nature as a teacher and classroom for faster and deeper learning, when appropriate.
 Our programs are based on more than 20 years of experience and research primarily from Massachusetts Institute of Technology and Society for Organizational Learning.

 WHO WE ARE AND WHAT WE DO

 Naturakademin Learning Lab has guided change-makers in the creation of more efficient and sustainable decision-making processes, to recognize and seize opportunities and reach actionable conclusions more rapidly, since 1990.